saikat495/socketdocs/docs/identity/identity.md

 # Identity
 {: .no_toc }
-Identity is an unique set of characters of an individual or a community through wihich the person or the community is identified/recognised.
+{: .fs-26 .fw-100 } Identity is an unique set of characters of an individual or a community through wihich the person or the community is identified/recognised.  {: .note }

 The identity can based on three attributes,

 The identity of an individual or a community is through wihich the person or the community is identified/recognised.
 The identity is based on three attributes, *1) Inherrited attributes :* Height, Weight, colour etc of an individual or the size of the office space etc.,